nephio-project/docs/install-guide/gcp.md

 You can use the commands below, or for additional details, see the instructions to [create a Config Controller instance](https://cloud.google.com/anthos-config-management/docs/how-to/config-controller-setup) in your project.
-If you follow that guide, do not configure ConfigSync yet; you will do that later in these instructions, once we have the Gitea repo created.
+If you follow that guide, do not configure Config Sync yet; you will do that later in these instructions, after we create the repository.

 ```bash
 gcloud anthos config controller create nephio-cc \